realnedsanders/Coordination-Trilemma/appendix-b.md

 **Time horizon minimal form:** Only requires we care about persistence beyond single generation.

-**Implication:** Even if you doubt the strong form of our assumptions, the weak forms are nearly undeniable—and sufficient for our conclusions.
+**Implication:** Even if you doubt the strong form of our assumptions, the weak forms are nearly undeniable and remain sufficient for our conclusions.

 ### 0.5.4 What Would Falsify These Assumptions?